MANDATORY

 DIETARY CAUTIONS!

 o Learn the Ratty Heimlich maneuver.
-If your rat is choking on a piece
+If your rat is choking on

 of food, you can dislodge it with this method.
 Here's the link to the